 is a privately held company based in the Chicago area.

-In NMR and IR, different functional groups are distinguishable by characteristic chemical shifts and wavenumbers and identical functional groups with differing neighboring substituents still give distinguishable signals.
+With NMR and IR, different functional groups are distinguishable by characteristic chemical shifts and wavenumbers and so identical functional groups with differing neighboring substituents still give distinguishable signals.
 Mass spectra, unlike NMR and IR spectra, have no frame of reference.
-Each fragment mass has to be interpreted in the context of other masses.
+Each fragment mass has to be interpreted in the context of the other fragment masses.